HOW TO TRAVEL WITH MONEY SAFELY IN BARCELONA

 Some credit card companies have ridiculous safety policies and they might block your credit card after you’ve used it a couple of times in a foreign country.
 Calling before leaving the country is not always going to stop them from blocking your card (I’ve seen more than one traveler getting their card blocked anyway…), but at least it’s a start.
 Of course, do have a backup card and don’t use it until you are sure your main card won’t be blocked.

 Yes: in Spain ALL cards have a PIN number, not just debit cards.
 And you won’t be able to use your card in, for instance, a subway station ticket machine, unless you have a PIN.
 At shops and restaurants, you’ll generally only be asked to show your ID card (leave your passport at the hotel, but do carry your driving license for this purpose).

 If the cash machine rejects your card…

-Take into account that often banks limit the amount of cash that you can retreive from an ATM in a day.
+Take into account that often banks limit the amount of cash that you can retrieve from an ATM in a day.
 If you were trying to retrieve a relatively large amount of money, try less.
 It often works out.
 And keep in mind that such limit amount might vary depending on the bank of the ATM (not just your credit card bank).
 Some local banks will allow you to get more money in a day than others.